Shelly-Teves/flexbox-layout/README.md

 I'm learning!

-#Git Version Control
+# Git Version Control
-This is now a Git version control demo page for Frontend Now.
+This is now evolving to be a Git version control demo page for Frontend Now.
+An attempt at least